 Is TMJ Causing Your Headaches?

-Because they can be related to many conditions, it can be hard to determine whether your headaches are related to TMJ.
-Ask these four questions to figure out if TMJ might be to blame for your headaches:
+Because they can be related to many conditions, it can be hard to determine whether your headaches are related to TMJ (TMD).
+Ask yourself the following four questions to determine if TMJ (TMD) might be the possible cause of your headaches:

-- Am I responding to headache treatment as I should?
-If you’ve been diagnosed with a headache and are receiving treatment for that type but aren’t responding, the odds are good that your headache is being caused by something else, possibly TMJ.
+If you have been diagnosed with a headache and are receiving treatment that isn’t responding, the odds are good that your headache is being caused by something else, possibly TMJ (TMD)

-- Do I have other TMJ symptoms?
-Typically, TMJ symptoms come together, so if you have headaches, you may have other symptoms, such as:
+Typically, TMJ (TMD) symptoms come together, so if you have headaches, you may have other symptoms, such as:

 - Jaw pain